bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

    *
    * Design choice: no state restrictions on setting this, so that we can fix fat finger mistakes.
    */
-  function setFinalizeAgent(FinalizeAgent addr) onlyOwner {
+  // BK Ok - Only owner, can execute at any time function setFinalizeAgent(FinalizeAgent addr) onlyOwner {
+    // BK Ok
     finalizeAgent = addr;

     // Don't allow setting bad agent
+    // BK Ok
     require(finalizeAgent.isFinalizeAgent());
     // if(!finalizeAgent.isFinalizeAgent()) {
     //   throw;